By Dr. Jim Dahle, WCI Founder

 Vanguard Backdoor Roth IRA 17

 This is another odd page, but I guess it's an IRS requirement.
-I don't need a notice saying they're not going to withhold taxes that aren't owed anyway but you can get one if you want.
-Then hit continue.
+I don't need a notice saying Vanguard is not going to withhold taxes that aren't owed anyway, but you can get one if you want.
+Then hit Continue.

 Vanguard Backdoor Roth IRA 18

-This is your review page to double check before submitting the order.
+This is your review page to double-check before submitting the order.
 The astute observer will notice this form says the conversion amount is $8,000.
-That's because I used screenshots from both Katie's and my Roth conversion this year and one of us turns 50 this year, and so is eligible for a “$1,000” catch-up contribution for the first time.
+That's because I used screenshots from both Katie's and my Roth conversion this year.
+One of us turned 50 this year, and so they're eligible for a $1,000 catch-up contribution for the first time.
 Your conversion amount should be about the same as your contribution amount.
-If you have a few dollars extra in there from earnings while sitting in the traditional IRA, convert those too.
-You'll owe tax on those few dollars but you can afford it I'm sure.
+If you have a few dollars extra in there from earnings while sitting in the traditional IRA, convert those, too.
+You'll owe tax on those few dollars, but I'm sure you can afford it.

 Vanguard Backdoor Roth IRA 19